GeorgeMarche/Algebraic-Polynomial-Solver/README.md

             if equ[j] == '-' or equ[j-1] == '-':
                 coeff = '-' + coeff

             # Add to total; if after the equal sign, add the negative value
+            print(coeff)
             total_coeff += int(coeff) if i > equ.index('=') else -1*int(coeff)

     # Return the total coefficient]